zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/08-sinhala-amazon.md

 [Msdiv 27] (#msdiv27) {#msdiv27 .ref .msdiv} (4-10)

 [APZ 27.1] (#apz27 .1) {#apz27 .1 .ref .apz} "They also dispel sadness
-Do” are those trims, Brahmins, and Doctor, Holy Spirit, The domestics, the proveyors, and the two times, the men were dismantling.
-“If sadness” (4-9) 2 (ii) shall be applied to race sadness.)
-Dumb, constipation, Complete demise, “Muni” is “what” to come to the consciousness says.
+Do" are those trims, Brahmins, and Doctor, Holy Spirit, The domestics, the proveyors, and the two times, the men were dismantling.
+"If sadness" (4-9) 2 (ii) shall be applied to race sadness.)
+Dumb, constipation, Complete demise, "Muni" is "what" to come to the consciousness says.
 (2—8 of the Great Sleepings) 10 should be applied from where Muni is going.)
 Cravings Muni even exceeded the network, admoniate admonishes. warding warns doer.
 Frequently admoniate.
 Repeat admonition.
 Patronage Ready.
-“Naga” is what makes it amentrance to the spasms. “curly” is Kaine curls, word or curls, heart or curls, alias policy Or curly, or by doctrine policy.
+"Naga" is what makes it amentrance to the spasms. "curly" is Kaine curls, word or curls, heart or curls, alias policy Or curly, or by doctrine policy.
 Care, respecting
-I, multidimensional, multidimensional, “Collections gather, forgetfully worship Him.
+I, multidimensional, multidimensional, "Collections gather, forgetfully worship Him.
 Ready.
-“Naga” is Nagasena, Naga, because they do not transgression, Noyenui Naga.
+"Naga" is Nagasena, Naga, because they do not transgression, Noyenui Naga.
 Naga, absent.
-How the Guilty of the Trusts Nagama “guilt” because of undoing, a returnee who caused laminable felles Lator Akushala Dharmayo, who will again give death to the nation and death of the grievous reward.
+How the Guilty of the Trusts Nagama "guilt" because of undoing, a returnee who caused laminable felles Lator Akushala Dharmayo, who will again give death to the nation and death of the grievous reward.
 Saw.
 (In the Great Sleepness (9-11) 2 should be applied.)
 Gathering to the Nagyan I worship with that point.
 If I admoniently admoniate